 Looking for a show-stopping dinner recipe that’s packed with lean protein and vegetables?
-Make these delicious Mexican Stuffed Peppers; you won’t be disappointed!
+Make these delicious Mexican Stuffed Peppers!
+They’re perfect for an easy weeknight meal or to wow your dinner guests.
+Whip up these Mexican stuffed peppers today!

-This is one of those recipes that I could make time and time again and it would never get old.
+These Mexican stuffed peppers are going to be on your menu rotation.
+We’ve found ourselves making this again and again.
+Seriously, this is one of those recipes that I could make time and time again and it never gets old.
 Why?

 Mix everything together and you’re almost ready to stuff.